vuejs/v2.vuejs.org/src/v2/guide/components-edge-cases.md

 When `ref` is used together with `v-for`, the ref you get will be an array containing the child components mirroring the data source.

-<p class="tip"><code>$refs</code> are only populated after the component has been rendered, and it is not reactive.
+<p class="tip"><code>$refs</code> are only populated after the component has been rendered, and they are not reactive.
 It is only meant as an escape hatch for direct child manipulation - you should avoid accessing <code>$refs</code> from within templates or computed properties.</p>

 ### Dependency Injection